NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 11.md

 So the Jews said, "See how he loved him!"

 ###### 37
-But some of them said, "Couldn't he who opened the blind man's eyes also have kept this man from dying?"The Seventh Sign: Raising Lazarus from the Dead
+But some of them said, "Couldn't he who opened the blind man's eyes also have kept this man from dying?"

+### The Seventh Sign: Raising Lazarus from the Dead

 ###### 38
 Then Jesus, deeply moved again, came to the tomb.
 It was a cave, and a stone was lying against it.